Skip to Content search facebook instagram pinterest twitter youtube

 Elise Tu

-Elise is a Clinical Project Coordinator at the Kirby Institute, UNSW Sydney with a PhD in microbiology.
-She has over 10 years’ experience coordinating clinical trials with a focus on multi-centre international randomised studies in HIV and HCV.
-She has extensive experience in the management, setup and close-out of clinical study sites and oversees the operational study team including data managers and laboratory team.
-She has also previously worked in a diagnostic laboratory to establish the 24 hour service Organ and Tissue Donor screening program for BBVs by nucleic acid testing at the Prince of Wales Hospital, Sydney.
+Elise is a Program Manager at the Kirby Institute, UNSW Sydney, with a PhD in microbiology.
+She has over 10 years of experience coordinating clinical trials, with a focus on multi-center, international, randomized studies in HIV and HCV.
+She has extensive experience in the management, setup, and close-out of clinical study sites and oversees the operational study team, including data managers and laboratory team.
+She has also previously worked in a diagnostic laboratory to establish a 24-hour service for Organ and Tissue Donor screening programs for BBVs by nucleic acid testing at the Prince of Wales Hospital, Sydney.

 Maria Martinez

 Maria Martinez is the Laboratory Coordinator for the Viral Hepatitis C Research Program at the Kirby Institute, UNSW Sydney.
 She has immense experience in wet laboratory research for HBV and HCV sequencing and analysis.
-She assists the program through sample management, laboratory coordination, HCV RNA fingerstick POCT, and providing consumables and laboratory support to sites across different studies.
-Prior to working at the Kirby Institute, Maria worked in diagnostic laboratories specifically, serology and nucleic acid testing of blood-borne viruses.
+She assists the program through sample management, laboratory coordination, HCV RNA fingerstick POCT, and provides consumables and laboratory support to sites across different studies.
+Before working at the Kirby Institute, Maria worked in diagnostic laboratories, specifically serology and nucleic acid testing of blood-borne viruses.

 Rebecca Henry